Smith Scholars Program

 The balance of departmental and SMS courses will be decided jointly by you, your adviser and the Subcommittee on Honors and Independent Programs (SHIP).
 Normally, the largest proportion of the SMS credit load will take place in your senior year.

 A Smith Scholar is listed in the program at graduation after the honors students.
 Your Smith Scholar's record consists of your faculty evaluation and a listing of all the courses on your application.

 If you have more than one adviser, one faculty member should be designated as the director.
 The director is responsible for coordinating your advising and submitting interim evaluations and final grades.

 You may apply any time after the first semester of your sophomore year but before your senior year.
 The subcommittee may require an interview for you to clarify your plans.

 Smith Scholars must satisfy the residence requirement.
 They are eligible for Latin honors but not departmental honors.

 To apply to become a Smith Scholar, you must provide the following three items:

-Complete the application and obtain all necessary signatures.
+Complete the following application (Word document) and obtain all necessary signatures.